PaulPrice24/Computer-Vision-Ring-Assignment/README.md

 - **Connected Component Labeling**: Implementing connected component labeling was a crucial step.
 This helped me accurately extract the O-ring region, usually the largest foreground region in the image.

 - **Defect Analysis**: Once I had the regions identified, I analyzed them to determine if the O-ring had any flaws.
-Some flaws were easier to detect than others, but it was a challenging yet rewarding process.
+Some flaws were easier to detect than others.

 ## Overcoming Challenges